Ivan Coyote

 Ivan Coyote is a Canadian writer, storyteller, and performer.
 Coyote has won many accolades for their collections of short stories, novels, and films.
 They also visit schools to tell stories and give writing workshops.
 The CBC has called Coyote a "gender-bending author who loves telling stories and performing in front of a live audience."
 Coyote is non-binary and uses singular they pronouns.
 Many of Coyote's stories are about gender, identity, and social justice.
-Coyote currently resides in Whitehorse, Yukon Territory.
+Coyote resides in Whitehorse, Yukon.

 Career

-Coyote started performing spoken word in 1992, and their work deals with contemporary issues of family, class gender, identity and social justice.
+Coyote started performing spoken word in 1992, and their work deals with contemporary issues of family, class gender, identity, and social justice.
 In 1996, Coyote co-founded the queer performance group Taste This with Anna Camilleri, Zoe Eakle, and Lyndell Montgomery.
-Taste This was a multi-genre performance that incorporated live music, poetry and story-telling.
+Taste This was a multi-genre performance group that incorporated live music, poetry, and storytelling.
 The group disbanded in 2000.
 In 2001, Coyote briefly taught short fiction at Capilano University in North Vancouver.
-In 2010, Coyote, Camilleri and Montgomery regrouped as Swell, and premiered at the 2010 Vancouver Pride in Art Festival.
+In 2010, Coyote, Camilleri, and Montgomery regrouped as Swell, and premiered at the 2010 Vancouver Pride in Art Festival.

-They joined Arsenal Pulp Press in 2000 and have published 10 books with them.
-Coyote regularly combines storytelling and music and has worked with a number of musicians including Veda Hille, Dan Mangan and Rae Spoon.
+Coyote joined Arsenal Pulp Press in 2000 and have published 11 books with them.
+Coyote regularly combines storytelling and music and has worked with a number of musicians including Veda Hille, Dan Mangan, and Rae Spoon.
 Coyote has been a columnist for the LGBTQ+ magazines Xtra! and Xtra!
 West and regularly contributes to The Georgia Straight and CBC Radio.

 Coyote has been writer-in-residence for Carleton University in 2007, Vancouver Public Library in 2009, the University of Winnipeg in 2011, and the University of Western Ontario in 2012.
 They also served on the jury of the 2012 Dayne Ogilvie Prize, a literary award for emerging LGBT writers in Canada, selecting Amber Dawn as that year's winner.

-In 2009, their performanceYou Are Here was scheduled for a cabaret run at Hysteria: A Festival of Women at Buddies in Bad Times Theatre, but was cancelled in January of that year.
+In 2009, their performance You Are Here was scheduled for a cabaret run at Hysteria: A Festival of Women at Buddies in Bad Times Theatre, but was cancelled in January of that year.

-In 2008 they performed spoken word at Montreal's Edgy Women festival and taught a writing workshop.
+In 2008, they performed spoken word at Montreal's Edgy Women festival and taught a writing workshop.

 In 2012, Coyote and Spoon collaborated on Gender Failure, a touring multimedia show in which they performed music and spoken word pieces about their failed attempts at fitting into the gender binary.
-A performance of Gender Failure, as performed at the 27th London Lesbian & Gay Film Festival, is also available on YouTube.
 A book based on the show was published by Arsenal Pulp Press in 2014.

-On November 14, 2015 Coyote did a TED talk in Vancouver entitled "We all need a safe place to pee," where they discuss the need to have gender neutral bathrooms in all public places.
+On November 14, 2015, Coyote did a TED talk in Vancouver entitled "We all need a safe place to pee", where they discuss the need to have gender-neutral bathrooms in all public places.

 In 2016, they delivered the Florence Bird Lecture at Carleton University.
 Their lecture was titled "Neither, Nor: How to Circumnavigate the Gender Binary in Seven Thousand Easy Steps".

 In 2020, Coyote performed as part of CBC Gem's Queer Pride Inside special.